slobentanzer/causality_perspective_2023/manuscript.md

 The field of CR distinguishes between causal discovery - the process of building causal hypotheses from data - and causal inference - the process of predicting how a specific situation will turn out given data and the causal relationships known about the system.

 Causal discovery is more expensive than inference both computationally and data-wise, because it needs to account for the variability in data generation while isolating generalisable relationships between single measured agents [@doi:10.1146/annurev-statistics-031017-100630].
-As a result, most inference mechanisms perform better when including prior knowledge at some point in the process, as has been observed in biomedical research
+As a result, most inference mechanisms perform better when including PK at some point in the process, as has been observed in biomedical research
  [@doi:10.1038/nmeth.3773].
 For modern systems biology, this means that methods for causal discovery typically require large amounts of experiments.
 Highly parameterised models such as neural networks increase this requirement even further.
 As such, many regard causal discovery in molecular biomedicine as a scaling problem [@doi:10.48550/arXiv.2206.10591;@{https://gwern.net/scaling-hypothesis}].

 Causal inference, in contrast, focuses on quantifying the causal effects of one variable on another within the framework of already hypothesised causal relationships.
-This approach leverages prior knowledge about the assumed causal links, which in the causal field are often encoded using directed graphs.
+This approach leverages PK about the assumed causal links, which in the causal field are often encoded using directed graphs.
 This allows researchers to represent both the causal connections between variables and their directionality, which is required to understand how changes in one variable might lead to changes in another.
 For instance, in the case of the RAF-MEK-ERK signalling pathway, a graph would depict RAF activation leading to MEK activation, which in turn leads to ERK activation.
 This clear representation of directionality is important for causal inference, as it ensures that analyses focus on the effect of upstream changes on downstream outcomes.
 For example, in analysing phosphoproteomic data to assess the impact of inhibiting RAF, a graph-based approach would guide researchers to correctly attribute subsequent changes in ERK to this specific intervention.
 Without this causal framework, one might mistakenly interpret correlations as bidirectional influences or overlook confounding factors, leading to incorrect conclusions.
-However, inference is also very sensitive to the completeness of the prior knowledge that is applied; most biomedical prior knowledge is far from complete [@doi:10.15252/msb.202211036].
+However, inference is also very sensitive to the completeness of the PK that is applied; most biomedical PK is far from complete [@doi:10.15252/msb.202211036].
 For instance, the function of more than 95% of all the known phosphorylation events that occur in human cells is currently unknown [@doi:10.1126/scisignal.aau8645; @doi:10.1038/s41587-019-0344-3].
 In contrast to causal discovery, scaling therefore plays a smaller role in causal inference; here, the main problems are incompleteness and identifying the “right” biases to apply.